-Liabilities within the scope of IFRS 9 are classified as financial liabilities at fair value through profit or loss or other liabilities, as appropriate.
+Liabilities within the scope of IPSAS are classified as financial liabilities at fair value through profit or loss or other liabilities, as appropriate.
 A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
 All loans and borrowings are classified as other liabilities.
 Initial Recognition is at fair value less directly attributable transaction costs.
 After initial recognition, interest bearing loans and borrowings are subsequently measured at amortized cost using the effective interest method.
-Financial liabilities included in trade and other payables are recognized initially at fair value and subsequently amortized cost.
+Financial liabilities at included in are recognized initially at fair value and subsequently measured amortized cost using the effective.